isaacmtz90/Web-API/README.md

  test:
    MEETUP_API_KEY: ''
 ```
-Get a set of your AWS credentials
+Get a set of your AWS, Google and Every8D credentials

 ## Getting Started